 Building Metering - Install meters on all campus buildings.
 Using consumption data to monitor flows of electricity, water, chilled water, and steam allows schools to determine areas of inefficiency.

-Cogeneration - Convert conventional coal-fired heating plant to a cogeneration facility fueled by natural gas, producing both heat and electricity, the overall efficiency of the plant increased to 75-80% and led to big reductions in greenhouse gases.
+Performance Contracts - Energy conservation project with initiatives that range from replacing the toilets, lighting upgrades, major HVAC system upgrades (natural ventilation, high efficiency AHUs, chillers, boilers, VFDs, VAV, DDC, building automation systems), install vending machine controllers, occupancy sensor controls (lighting and fume hoods), improve integrity of building envelopes (roofs, doors and windows, exterior repairs), and upgrade websites to increase energy awareness.

-Performance Contracts - Energy conservation project with initiatives that range from replacing the toilets, lighting upgrades, major HVAC system upgrades (high efficiency AHU’s, chillers, boilers, VFD’s, VAV, building automation systems), install vending machine controllers, occupancy sensor controls (lighting and fume hoods), improve integrity of building envelopes (doors and windows, exterior repairs), and upgrade websites to increase energy awareness.
+Cogeneration - Convert conventional coal-fired heating plant to a cogeneration facility fueled by natural gas or biogas, producing both heat and electricity.
+The overall efficiency of the plant can increase to 75-80% and lead to reductions in greenhouse gases.

 Renewable Energy - In an effort to reduce the large amount of energy currently generated from non‐renewable resources such as oil, natural gas, or coal, universities are increasingly relying less on fossil fuels and turning to renewable energy resources such as wind, solar, and biomass.